 Depending upon the needs of the individual and the Individualized Education Program (IEP), instruction is presented orally and/or by sign language.
 If students are mainstreamed into a general education classroom and need a sign language interpreter, one is provided.
 At Lakeland, Signing Exact English is used.
 This is a system of manual communication that strives to be an exact representation of English vocabulary and grammar.

 What subjects and skills are D/HH students taught?

-The Deaf and Hard of Hearing academic curriculum is aligned with the Washington State Grade Level Expectations and Essential Academic Learning Requirements; the same expectations that hearing students must meet.
+The Deaf and Hard of Hearing academic curriculum is aligned with the Common Core State Standards; the same expectations that hearing students must meet.
 Core academic skills addressed include reading, language, math, social studies, and science.
 Life skills include work habits, social skills, and problem solving skills.
 Students participate in the Washington State and District assessments as individually determined by IEP teams.
 At the high school level, students are prepared for post-secondary outcomes through instruction in academics, independent living, and supported job experience opportunities.
 Supplementary materials and equipment, especially designed for the deaf and hard of hearing. are used.

 In what extracurricular activities can D/HH students participate?

 Students can take part in athletics, school clubs and organizations, chorus, band, drama, and other activities that are available in the school setting.
-If hearing-impaired students need support services to participate in extracurricular activities, the IEP teams deides on how those will be administered.
+If deaf & hard of hearing students need support services to participate in extracurricular activities, the IEP teams deides on how those will be administered.

 What professionals work with students in the D/HH program?